Research at Leeds Beckett

 He has held key roles within the Community and Youth Work Training Agencies Group (TAG) – the professional association for lecturers in youth and community work, and serves as Vice Chair of the Professional, Statutory and Regulatory Body which oversees the validation and approval of all professional youth and community work education in England.

-Within Leeds Beckett University, Alan has been nominated for his inspirational teaching and personal tutoring and the Youth and Community Work team have twice been shortlisted as the Course Team of the Year in the Student Union’s Golden Robe Awards, winning this in its inaugural year, 2014.
-In 2015, Alan was awarded a National Teaching Fellowship by the Higher Education Academy for the transformational nature of his teaching and the impact it has had on countless students, and those they go on to work with.
+Within Leeds Beckett University, Alan has been nominated for his inspirational teaching and personal tutoring and the Youth and Community Work team have twice won Course Team of the Year in the Student Union’s Golden Robe Awards, in 2014 and 2018, and were runners up in 2015.

 Alan was awarded his National Teaching Fellowship by the Higher Education Academy for the transformational nature of his teaching and the impact it has had on countless students, and those they go on to work with - his particular interest is on supporting non-traditional learners to acheive their full potential.

 As Course Director for the BA (Hons) Working with Children, Young People and Families; BA (Hons) Youth Work and Community Development and MA Youth Work and Community Development, Alan teaches across all courses and levels.
 In particular:

 - Historical Perspectives on Youth and Community Work (Level 5)

 - Critical Perspectives on Youth and Community Work (Level 7)